-Our TRC105 oncology clinical development plan is broad and involves a tiered approach.
-We are initially focused on two orphan indications, GTN and angiosarcoma, that highly express endoglin, and therefore may be more responsive to treatment with TRC105.
-The next tier of development includes ongoing Phase 2 trials in renal cell carcinoma, glioblastoma, and hepatocellular carcinoma that are expected to produce top-line data in 2016, and that, if positive, may enable Phase 3 development.
+The next tier of TRC105 development includes ongoing Phase 2 trials in renal cell carcinoma, which is a randomized trial expected to produce top-line data in the second half of 2017, and hepatocellular carcinoma, that is expected to produce top-line data in the first half of 2018.
+Positive data from either of these Phase 2 trials could enable Phase 3 development.
 We consider these indications attractive because the endpoints for regulatory approval may be attained more quickly than the endpoints for other indications.
 We also expect that these initial indications would be for the same lines of treatment for which the companion VEGF inhibitor is approved.

-Finally, the third tier of development includes large indications.
-We plan to initiate dosing in a Phase 1b trial in lung cancer and a Phase 1b/2a trial in breast cancer, in 2016 that, if positive, would enable further development.
+Finally, the third tier of TRC105 development includes large indications including an ongoing Phase 1 trial in lung cancer and a Phase 1/2 trial in breast cancer.
+Positive data in these larger indications would enable further development.